microsoft/NeuralNetworkAnalysis/README.md

     need are:

     1. `Mono.Options` (Command line argument parsing)
-    2. `Math.Net Numerics` (Linear algebra)
+    2. `MathNet.Numerics` (Linear algebra, including MKL and OpenBlas)
-    3. `Math.Net Numerics MKL`
-    4. `Math.Net Numerics OpenBlas`

-    Install all of them.
-For You can configure programmatically if you want MKL or OpenBlas.
+    Install all of them to all projects in the solution.
+You can configure programmatically if you want MKL or OpenBlas.
 At the moment default active is MKL.

 3) Build the solution.
 The solution contains one library `NNAnalysis` with pretty much all of the functionality, and several executable projects.
 The ones that are most important for counterexample generation are `NNMNISTAccuracy` (targetting MNIST) and `NNCIFARAccuracy` (targetting CIFAR-10).